projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-rdt.rst

 Objective of CAT
 ================

-CAT feature in hypervisor can isolate cache for a VM from other VMs.
+The CAT feature in the hypervisor can isolate the cache for a VM from other VMs.
 It can also isolate the cache usage between VMX root mode and VMX non-root mode.
 Generally, certain cache resources will be allocated for the RT VMs in order to reduce the performance interference through the shared cache access from the neighbour VMs.

 CAT Workflow
 =============

-The hypervisor enumerates CAT capabilities and setup cache mask arrays; It also sets up CLOS for VMs and hypervisor itself per the "vm configuration".
+The hypervisor enumerates CAT capabilities and setup cache mask arrays; it also sets up CLOS for VMs and hypervisor itself per the "vm configuration".

 * The CAT capabilities are enumerated on boot-strap processor (BSP), at the PCPU pre-initialize stage.
 The global data structure cat_cap_info holds the